alibaba/bifrostui/packages/bui-core/src/Tag/index.en-US.md

 ---
 group: Data Display
-name: Tag tags
+name: Tag Label
 ---

-# Tag tags
+# Tag Label

-Tags are usually used to mark or supplement a visual element.
+Tags are commonly used to mark or provide additional information about a visual element.

-## Code demonstration
+## Code Demos

-### Basic tags
+### Basic Tags

-The label supports three display modes: 'stroke', 'fill', and 'light', with the default being the stroke label.
+Tags support three display modes: `outlined`, `contained`, and `light`.
+The default mode is the outlined tag.

-Stroke label: a common form of white background with borders, which can be used in combination with fill buttons.
+- `Outlined Tag`: Commonly used with a white background and border, suitable for pairing with contained buttons.
-Fill in tags: Users need to focus on the highest priority tag on the entire page to guide them to pay attention.
+- `Contained Tag`: The highest priority tag on the page, guiding user attention.
-Light Bright Label: The light bright mode is visually less emphasized than the fill label, and the background and text have the same theme color.
+- `Light Tag`: Light mode has less emphasis compared to contained tags, where both background and text share the same theme color.

 ```tsx
 import { Stack, Tag } from '@bifrostui/react';